 In 2008, Satoshi Nakamoto published a paper on the Internet introducing a peer-to-peer electronic asset system, or Bitcoin, which used blockchain to record the transactions.
-The system debuted in 2009 and became the world’s first decentralized cryptocurrency.
+The system debuted in 2009 and became the world’s first decentralized crypto asset.
 The system operates without any bank or intermediary.

 In May 2010, a US male spent 10,000 bitcoins to buy two pizzas.
 This was the first Bitcoin transaction in the physical world ever.

-Other cryptocurrencies emerged followed by the success of Bitcoin.
-As in 2021, there are around 5,000 types of cryptocurrency actively circulated in the world, the most popular being Bitcoin, Ether, Tether (also known as USDT).
+Other crypto assets emerged followed by the success of Bitcoin.
+As in Feb 2022, there are over 17,000 types of crypto asset actively circulated in the world, the most popular being Bitcoin, Ether, Tether (also known as USDT).

 Until now, there have been doubts about the identity of Satoshi Nakamoto.
 Some suggest he is a Japanese, some says it is the code name of an organization.

-Cryptocurrency is a virtual currency.
-It needs to be attached to a cryptocurrency address and cannot exist in a physical form.
+Crypto asset is a form of virtual asset.
+It needs to be attached to a crypto asset address and cannot exist in a physical form.
 The physical Bitcoin seen on TV or on the Internet is just an “imaginary” image.

-As the name suggests, cryptocurrency uses cryptographic principles to secure the integrity and control the transaction.
-It is operated by computers voluntarily connected to the cryptocurrency network.
-Cryptocurrency generally uses blockchain technology to create a decentralized open ledger to record transactions, so that cryptocurrency can circulate on the Internet.
+As the name suggests, crypto asset uses cryptographic principles to secure the integrity and control the transaction.
+It is operated by computers voluntarily connected to the crypto asset network.
+Crypto asset generally uses blockchain technology to create a decentralized open ledger to record transactions, so that crypto asset can circulate on the Internet.
 The transaction records are open to public, so that everyone can view the records in the blockchain (such as the blockchain.com website).

 It is a public ledger that stores all transaction records, stored in data blocks connected to form a chain of blocks, i.e. blockchain.
 Taking Bitcoin as an example, the capacity of each block is around 1MB.
 The system creates one block of transaction records every 10 minutes and attaches them to the end of the existing blockchain.
-The transaction information recorded on the blockchain includes (i) the payer’s cryptocurrency address, (ii) the payee’s cryptocurrency address, (iii) transaction date and time, (iv) transaction amount, and (v) transaction ID.
+The transaction information recorded on the blockchain includes (i) the payer’s crypto asset address, (ii) the payee’s crypto asset address, (iii) transaction date and time, (iv) transaction amount, and (v) transaction ID.
 Once data is written into the blockchain, it cannot be modified or deleted.
-The blockchain does not keep any information to identify any party of the transaction, such as IP address, name of the payer or payee, etc. Therefore, transaction via cryptocurrency is highly anonymous.
+The blockchain does not keep any information to identify any party of the transaction, such as IP address, name of the payer or payee, etc. Therefore, transaction via crypto asset is highly anonymous.

 It is like bank account number or mailing address, which is publicly displayed for receiving money or mail.
 The address is an encrypted public key randomly generated according to a specific mathematical formula.
 The key combination includes a public key and a private key, composing of digits and English alphabets.
 The key combination can be generated from different public sources (i.e. http://walletgenerator.net).
 Application or registration on platform are not required to get the address.

-It is like a mailbox key, and its holder owns the cryptocurrency stored in the relevant address.
-In other words, the private key holder can transfer the cryptocurrency to another address.
+It is like a mailbox key, and its holder owns the crypto asset stored in the relevant address.
+In other words, the private key holder can transfer the crypto asset to another address.
 There is only one corresponding private key for each address.
 Due to the large number of private key combinations, even with the computing power of a supercomputer, it may take hundreds of years to crack the private key of an address.
-Once the private key is lost, the cryptocurrency of the relevant address cannot be retrieved.
-If you disclose your private key details, your cryptocurrency can be stolen.
+Once the private key is lost, the crypto asset of the relevant address cannot be retrieved.
+If you disclose your private key details, your crypto asset can be stolen.

 It is like a key case.
-A wallet can store multiple cryptocurrency addresses and private keys.
+A wallet can store multiple crypto asset addresses and private keys.
 The wallet can exist in the form of software or hardware, and is generally protected by a password.
 Software wallets usually contain software for sending crypto asset.
 Holder of wallet can transfer the crypto assets into another address.
 Each address only has one corresponding private key.
 Given the huge number of private key combination, it may take supercomputer hundreds of years to crack the private key, not to say an ordinary computer.

 What is "mining"?

 Computers (also known as “nodes” or “miners”) connected to the Bitcoin network record the blockchain and verify the transaction records.
-In the process of verification those records, the fastest node (or “mining pool”) solving the cryptographic problem set by the system will be rewarded with cryptocurrency.
+In the process of verification those records, the fastest node (or “mining pool”) solving the cryptographic problem set by the system will be rewarded with crypto asset.
 This process is called “mining”.
-The reward includes the newly generated cryptocurrency and transaction fees involved.
+The reward includes the newly generated crypto asset and transaction fees involved.

-There are different platforms for buying and selling cryptocurrencies online.
-There are three ways to buy cryptocurrencies in Hong Kong:
+There are different platforms for buying and selling crypto assets online.
+There are three ways to buy crypto assets in Hong Kong:

-The buyer only needs to enter the cryptocurrency address at the ATM machine or scanning the QR code, and insert cash.
-The corresponding cryptocurrency will be instantly stored at that address and no registration is required.
-To convert cryptocurrency into cash, the user only needs to enter the private key and the sale amount, and the cash can be withdrawn, while such cryptocurrency will be transferred to the address of the ATM machine operator.
+The buyer only needs to enter the crypto asset address at the ATM machine or scanning the QR code, and insert cash.
+The corresponding crypto asset will be instantly stored at that address and no registration is required.
+To convert crypto asset into cash, the user only needs to enter the private key and the sale amount, and the cash can be withdrawn, while such crypto asset will be transferred to the address of the ATM machine operator.

-Opening an account on an Hong Kong based exchange platform generally requires identification documents, proof of address, bank account and other information.
-Registered users need to log in to the platform to buy and sell cryptocurrencies.
+Opening an account on a Hong Kong based exchange platform generally requires identification documents, proof of address, bank account and other information.
+Registered users need to log in to the platform to buy and sell crypto assets.

 Over-the-counter trading platform

-It includes customer-to-customer (C2C) platforms, such as auction sites or online forums, other than cryptocurrency exchanges or ATM machines.
-The price, payment and delivery methods of cryptocurrency are set by the buyer and seller.
+It includes customer-to-customer (C2C) platforms, such as auction sites or online forums, other than crypto asset exchanges or ATM machines.
+The price, payment and delivery methods of crypto asset are set by the buyer and seller.

 Related crimes and investment risks

-Since neither personal data or IP addresses of both parties in the cryptocurrency transaction will be recorded in the blockchain, it has extremely high anonymity.
-Many criminals used cryptocurrency instead of cash to hide their identities and undergo money laundering activities in criminal activities such as extortion, compensated dating, online love scams, etc.
+Since neither personal data or IP addresses of both parties in the crypto asset transaction will be recorded in the blockchain, it has extremely high anonymity.
+Many criminals used crypto asset instead of cash to hide their identities and undergo money laundering activities in criminal activities such as extortion, compensated dating, online love scams, etc.

-It includes online shopping fraud that criminals falsely claiming to sell cryptocurrency or mining machines, or investment fraud that criminals using fictitious cryptocurrency investment plans as bait.
+It includes online shopping fraud that criminals falsely claiming to sell crypto asset or mining machines, or investment fraud that criminals using fictitious crypto asset investment plans as bait.

 Improper use of computers/hacking computers in mining

-Criminals hack into computer systems to steal cryptocurrency, or inject malicious code to use others computers to mine.
+Criminals hack into computer systems to steal crypto asset, or inject malicious code to use others computers to mine.

 Not regulated by law

-Cryptocurrency is not a legal tender in Hong Kong and many countries, and investment in cryptocurrency is mostly unregulated.
-The cryptocurrency transactions in Hong Kong and overseas are inevitably lack of protection.
+Crypto asset is not a legal tender in Hong Kong and many countries, and investment in crypto asset is mostly unregulated.
+The crypto asset transactions in Hong Kong and overseas are inevitably lack of protection.

 No intrinsic value

-Cryptocurrency generally has no substantial basis, so its price volatility is huge.
-The cost of generating a new cryptocurrency is extremely low (nearly zero cost!), and creating a new coin only required 10 minutes, plus there are plenty of online tutorials on that.
-In the past years, there has been an “initial coin offering” (ICO) boom, that promoters use the issuance of cryptocurrency to crowdfund, while investors expect the profit will be reflected in the cryptocurrency price.
+Crypto asset generally has no substantial basis, so its price volatility is huge.
+The cost of generating a new crypto asset is extremely low (nearly zero cost!), and creating a new coin only required 10 minutes, plus there are plenty of online tutorials on that.
+In the past years, there has been an “initial coin offering” (ICO) boom, that promoters use the issuance of crypto asset to crowdfund, while investors expect the profit will be reflected in the crypto asset price.
 The investment valuation is with low transparency and has no legal protection for investors, so it is extremely risky.

 Easily fall into an investment trap

-Fraudsters target investors, who do not fully understand the mechanism of the cryptocurrencies, and use selling “cloud mining machines” or investing cryptocurrency to trick them.
-Investors spend huge amount of money or transfer cryptocurrencies to fraudsters for such investment.
+Fraudsters target investors, who do not fully understand the mechanism of the crypto assets, and use selling “cloud mining machines” or investing crypto asset to trick them.
+Investors spend huge amount of money or transfer crypto assets to fraudsters for such investment.
 Upon setting up an account, the platform will stop operation, show sudden system failure, or the return on investment is extremely low such that the investor could hardly have the cash back.

-Since March 2021, the Anti-Deception Coordination Centre of the Hong Kong Police Force has received 105 requests for assistance relating to investment frauds involving Tether (also known as USDT), accounting for 69% of cryptocurrency related investment frauds and involving losses of up to HK$190 million.
+In 2021, the Hong Kong Police Force has received 438 reports relating to investment frauds involving Tether (also known as USDT), accounting for 47% of crypto asset related investment frauds and involving losses of up to HK$300 million.
 There are several reasons attributed to the rise of USDT in fraud cases.

 Claiming to be the first “Stablecoin” in the market